 My love affair with Light is deep and passionate.
-Dipping into light, is an offering of life’s affirmations, paying homage to remarkable people who ventured into the Dark and returned with (sparks of) Light.
+Dipping into light, is an offering of life’s affirmations, paying homage to those who ventured into higher ground and returned with sparks of Light.

 The title is inspired by the poet Mary Oliver, who portrays prayer as, a dipping of oneself toward the light.1 Why “prayer”?
-I believe that everything is a form of prayer, including laughter, including tears.
-The journey into light is a journey of faith—rooted in the notion that grace, forgiveness and compassion are woven into the fabric of the universe.
+I view my work, along with the arc of life, as a form of prayer.
+The human journey into light is a journey of faith—rooted in the notion that grace, forgiveness and compassion are woven into the very fabric of the universe.

-The introduction of Light in biblical text is traditionally understood as a physical act, but it is also metaphor for the dawning of human consciousness.
-Light is what makes Homo Sapiens fully human, providing humans dual citizenship: to the luminous Darkness, the foundation that already existed, where embryos are nourished and dreams are formed, and to its younger sibling, Light.
-These two domains are not adversaries as often perceived, but complementary entities, created to cross-pollinate for the well-being of a vibrant, captivating life, overflowing with promise.
+In biblical text, the introduction of Light is accepted as a physical act, but it also can be viewed as a metaphor for the dawning of human consciousness.
+Light is what makes our species fully human, providing Homo Sapiens dual citizenship, to the numinous foundation of Darkness that already existed, where embryos are nourished and dreams are formed, and to God’s eldest daughter, Light.
+These two domains are not adversaries as is often perceived, but complementary bodies, created to cross-pollinate for the well-being of a vibrant, captivating life, overflowing with promise.

-If Light is metaphor for the awakening of conscience, what does it propound?
-A case can be made that it is inexorably bound to Love.
-Light provides insight, and insight leads to love.
-Light was introduced after Darkness, a sequence distilled by Dylan Thomas, Love is the last light spoken.
-And of course as portrayed by Henry Miller, If there is anything that deserves to be called miraculous, is it not love?
+If Light serves as metaphor for the awakening of conscience, it is worthy to wonder, what does it propound?
+Theologically, a case can be made, that it is inexorably bound to Love.
+Light provides insight, and insight leads the most transformative human force, love.
+Distilled by Dylan Thomas, Love is the last light spoken, and as characterized by Henry Miller: If there is anything that deserves to be called miraculous, is it not love?
 What other power, what other mysterious force is there which can invest life with such undeniable splendor?
 The miracle which everyone is permitted to experience sometime in his life, the miracle, which demands no intervention, no intercession, no supreme exertion of will, the miracle which is open to the fool and the coward as well as the hero and saint, is love.
 Born of an instant, it lives eternally.
-Lastly, in John 3:14, pointing to its power, We know we have passed from death unto life because we love.
+Lastly, in John 3:14, pointing to its ultimate power: We know we have passed from death unto life because we love.

 Abraham Menashe